1truong9song9hiep8/journey-to-the-west/Chapter-14.md

 Don‟t do the many acts of good or ill: <br>
 This is true submission to Śākyamuni.*

-we were telling about Tripitaka and Boqin, who, in fear and alarm, again heard the cry, "My Master has come!", The various houseboys said, "It must be the old ape in that stone box beneath the mountain who is shouting."
+we were telling about Tripitaka and Boqin, who, in [fear and alarm](#fear-and-alarm), again heard the cry, "My Master has come!", The various houseboys said, "It must be the old ape in that stone box beneath the mountain who is shouting."

-"It's he, It's he!", said the Guardian, "Who is old ape?"
+"It's he, It's he!", said the Guardian.
+Tripitaka asked, "Who is old ape?"

-"The ancient name of this mountain", said Guardian, "was the mountain of Five Phases".
-It was changed to the Mountain of the Two Frontiers as a result of our Great Tang ruler's western campaigns to secure his empire.
-A few years ago, I heard from my elder that during the time when Wang Mang usurped the throne of the Han emperor, this mountain fell from Heaven with a divine monkey clamped beneath it, He feared neither hot nor cold, and he took neither food nor drink. he have been watched and gaurded by the spirit of Earth, who fed him iron balls when he was hungry and juice of bronze when he was thirsty.
-He had lasted from that time unitl now.
+"[The ancient name](the-ancient-name) of this mountain", said Guardian, "was the mountain of Five Phases".
+It was changed to the Mountain of the Two Frontiers as a result of our Great Tang ruler's western campaigns to secure his [empire](#empire).
+A few years ago, I heard from my elder that during the time when [Wang Mang](wang-mang) [usurped](#usurp) the throne of the Han emperor, this mountain fell from Heaven with a divine monkey [clamped](#clamp) beneath it, He feared neither hot nor cold, and he took neither food nor drink. he have been watched and guarded by the spirit of Earth, who fed him iron balls when he was hungry and juice of bronze when he was thirsty.
+He has lasted from that time unitl now.
 Surviving both cold and hunger.
 He must be the one who is making all this noise.
 Don't be afraid, Elder.
 Let's go down the mountain to take a look."

-Tripitaka has to agree and led his horse down the mountain, they has traveled only a few miles when they came upon the stone box in which where was ineeded a monkey who, with his head ticking out, was waving his hands wildly and crying, "Master, why have you take to long to take here?
+Tripitaka has to agree and led his horse down the mountain, they has traveled only a few miles when they came upon the stone box in which where was ineeded a monkey who, with his head [sticking out](#strick-out), was waving his hands [wildly](#wildly) and crying, "Master, why have you take to long to take here?
 Welcome, Welcome!
 Get me out, I will protect you on your way to the Western Heaven."

 # Vocabolary
 #### disappear/vanish from sight
 biến mất khỏi tầm mắt

+---
+#### fear and alarm
+sợ hãi và hoảng hốt.

+---
+#### The ancient name
+tên cổ.

+#### empire
+(v) đế chế

+---
+#### Wang Mang
+Vương Mãng, người lật đổ nhà hán trong một thời gian lập nên nhà Tân.

+---
+#### usurp
+(v): chiếm đoạt.

+---
+#### clamp
+(v): kẹp chặt.

+---
+#### stick out
+(v): thứ gì đó thò ra ngoài.

+#### wildly
+(adv): một cách điên cuồng, hoang dại